AlexanderRichey/yagss/README.md

 Assets must be referenced in templates and markdown files with the `assets` object and `key` filter. `assets` is a map of source-paths to output-paths, where its keys are source-paths of all files in the `public` directory. `assets` is made available to every template and markdown file.

 ```
-$ cat templates/base.html | grep assets
+$ cat includes/base.html | grep assets
     <link rel="icon" href="{{ assets|key:'favicon.ico' }}" />
     <link rel="stylesheet" href="{{ assets|key:'styles.css' }}" />
 ```

 ### Pages

 Pages must be placed in the `directories.pages` directory and can be nested.
 The directory tree is preserved when building.
 Posts can be in markdown or HTML format and can use template directives.
 If pages are in markdown format, the `defaults.pageTemplate` is used to render the page.
-This can be overridden by specifying a `template` key in the markdown front-matter whose value is a path to a template in the `directories.templates` directory.
+This can be overridden by specifying a `template` key in the markdown front-matter whose value is a path to a template in the `directories.includes` directory.
 Here's an example.

 ```
 ---